What's the difference between ``insured value`` on my home insurance policy and the market value of my home?

 The goal of insurance is to put your home back the way it was before the claim occurred.
 Insurance policies are built upon the assumption the coverage is adequate to do so.
 Thus, an underinsured penalty can occur if enough coverage was not purchased.
 There are allowances since most penalties do not kick in until you are underinsured by more than 20%.
-Check your policy to be sure or ask your agent for details.
+However, most policies will never pay more than the value stated on the policy.
+Read your policy to be sure or ask your agent for details.
 Reference these posts for more information:

 Standard homeowners policies provide limited coverage for theft of jewelry (not misplacement).
 A typical amount we see is $1,500.
-Misplacing jewelry is not usually covered by basic homeowners insurance contracts.
-However, it is easy to obtain additional coverage for theft or misplacement by purchasing “valuable items” coverage.
-Cost of such coverage is reasonable, easy to obtain, and involves providing an inventory of the valuable items.
+Misplacing jewelry is not usually covered by basic homeowners insurance policies.
+However, one can purchase additional coverage for theft or misplacement through “valuable items” riders or policies.
+The coverage is easy to obtain, reasonable in cost, and involves providing an inventory of the valuable items.
 Appraisals are sometimes required.

-As an aside, a few homeowners policies provide “all risk” coverage that would cover misplacement of jewelry.
+As an aside, some homeowners policies provide “all risk” coverage that would cover misplacement of jewelry.
 Thus, the best answer is to check your policy or ask your agent regarding restrictions or limitations.

 Things are easy to fix.
 People aren’t.
-Having your child knocking over a shelf in a grocery store isn’t much of a concern, but should that shelf fall on someone and injure them, you could be held liable.
-We live in a lawsuit-conscious society and personal liability exposure is higher than ever.
-Whether you have substantial assets or not, your are still at risk from large damage settlements.
-If you lose a lawsuit, your wages can be garnished, taking years to pay damages in full.
+Having your child knock over a shelf in a grocery store doesn’t pose much of a financial burden to repay, but what if your dog should bite someone or that falling shelf injure another shopper?
+The U.S. is a lawsuit-conscious society and personal liability exposure is higher than ever.
+Whether you have substantial assets or not, we are all at risk from damage settlements.
+Without adequate coverage, wages can be garnished, taking years to pay damages.

 A homeowners insurance deductible is the amount you are willing to pay in the event of a loss to your home.
-It is a means for a client to share in the initial cost of a claim and defines the line between what repairs are your responsibility versus those of the insurance company.
+It is a means for a client to share the initial cost of a claim and defines the line between what repairs are their responsibility versus those of the insurance company.
 A deductible also provides a monetary incentive to properly maintain and protect your property from damage.
-Thus, the higher the deductible, the lower your insurance premiums.
+Thus, the higher the deductible, the lower the insurance premiums.

 Policies will list a standard homeowners insurance deductible, often termed the All Other Perils (AOP) deductible.
 The most common AOP deductibles are $1,000, $2,500, and $5,000, though significantly larger ones are available for high-value homes or high-risk environments.

-Many policies stipulate a separate deductible for damage by wind.
-These deductibles are larger than the standard AOP deductible.
+Many policies stipulate a separate deductible for damage by wind, usually larger than the standard AOP deductible.
 Since wind is the most common homeowners insurance claim, it is no wonder insurance companies handle this exposure carefully.
 Be sure to understand the wind and any other special deductibles on your policy and when they apply.
 Contact your agent with questions.

 Learn more about your homeowners insurance deductible.

-We often get this question from homeowners who are storing their children’s contents while they move.
+We often get this question from homeowners who are storing their children’s belongings while they move.
 Fair warning: the answer is not entirely straightforward.